lutzer/ofCgalExampleProject/README.md

 ## Compile Project

-* install cgal and dependencies with homebrew: `brew install cgal` and make sure it installed the correct links in `/usr/local/lib` and `/usr/local/include`
+* install cgal and dependencies with homebrew: `brew install cgal`

+* install eigen library: `brew install eigen`

+* make sure it installed the correct links in `/usr/local/lib` and `/usr/local/include`

 * make sure to build the project in 64-bit mode.